-Singapore Memorial stands in Kranji War Cemetery.
-It bears the names of more than 24,000 casualties of the land and air forces of the Commonwealth who died during the campaigns in Malaya and Indonesia or in subsequent captivity and have no known grave.
+Within Kranji War Cemetery stands the SINGAPORE MEMORIAL, bearing the names of over 24,000 casualties of the Commonwealth land and air forces who have no known grave.
+Many of these have no known date of death and are accorded within our records the date or period from when they were known to be missing or captured.
+The land forces commemorated by the memorial died during the campaigns in Malaya and Indonesia or in subsequent captivity, many of them during the construction of the Burma-Thailand railway, or at sea while being transported into imprisonment elsewhere.
 The memorial also commemorates airmen who died during operations over the whole of southern and eastern Asia and the surrounding seas and oceans.